Factbox - Should she stay or should she go? Conservative lawmakers on May

-LONDON British Prime Minister Theresa May lost her parliamentary majority on Friday after a surprisingly poor election performance, throwing her future into doubt.
+LONDON (Reuters) - British Prime Minister Theresa May lost her parliamentary majority on Friday after a surprisingly poor election performance, throwing her future into doubt.

 Below are comments from members of May's Conservative Party on her position: